sreeix/redis-proxy/Readme.md

 Limitations /TODOS
 ============

-* Benchmarks show 3x drop in performance(Investigating it and will post a fix soon)
+* Benchmarks show  about 3x drop in performance(Investigating it and will post a fix soon)

 * No support for Monitor and pub/sub commands( There is no reason why this can't be supported)